 - SB 1097 eliminates the requirement for a witness signature on absentee ballots during states of emergency.

-- SB 1331 requires the Department of Elections to create a tool to allow voters with a visual impairment or print disability to electronically receive and mark absentee ballots.
+- SB 1331 requires the state to create a tool to allow voters with a visual impairment or print disability to electronically receive and mark absentee ballots.

 - HB 1078 restores voting rights to citizens on parole.

 - SB 5015 Any misrepresentation of an unofficial ballot collection site or device as an official ballot drop box that has been established by the county auditor is punishable as a gross misdemeanor.

 - HB 2372 allows pre-candidacy papers to be filed the day after the general election to receive contributions or make expenditures in preparing to become a candidate.

 - SB 102 allows a pupil enrolled in a home-based private educational program to serve as an election inspector.

 - SB 208 requires the Wisconsin Elections Commission to post minutes within 48 hours after the meeting or hearing.
 The minutes must include a summary of every action the commission voted on, a record of each member’s vote for or against every action requiring a vote, a record of all motions and seconds, and a record of each member’s status as present or absent for any part of a meeting or hearing.